cnyahia/plp-pricing/README.md

 ## Peak-Load Pricing and Demand Management for Ridesourcing Platforms
-This repository contains material for analyzing a pricing mechanism that maximizes platform revenue while staggering peaks in the load process, where the load process describes the predicted demand-supply mismatch.
+This repository contains material for analyzing a pricing mechanism that maximizes platform revenue while staggering peaks in the load process.
+In this case, the load process describes the predicted demand-supply mismatch, and the *objective* is to influence passengers to depart during off-peak time periods.
+We use a multinomial logit choice model to represent user decisions.\
 The pricing mechanism is applied to ridesourcing data from Lyft operations in NYC.
 A csv file with the cleaned data is available in this repository.

 ### Overview